Anyaleef/haifa-stadium-schedule-monitor/README.md

 ## How it works

-The script downloads the stadium schedule page and extracts the visible text.
+The script downloads the Haifa Stadium schedule page and uses BeautifulSoup to extract the listed games.
-It then creates a SHA-256 hash of the cleaned text and compares it with the hash saved from the previous run.
+Each game is stored with its date, kickoff time, teams, and competition information.
+The current schedule is compared with the previously saved schedule in `state.json`.

-If the hash is different, the script assumes the page was updated and sends a Telegram alert.
+If new games are detected, the bot sends a Telegram update listing them.
+On each daily run, the script also checks whether a game is taking place that day.
+If so, it sends a morning reminder and records that the reminder was already sent to prevent duplicates.

 ## Environment variables